jubrito/planner-with-calendar/README.md

 - use new functions on existing code
 - search other places to use intl
+- use locale on getCurrentMonthName etc now?
+- replace get by current month name etc by general get month name reusable functions and replace others

 - Use Intl to get dates from redux
 - Test useDate hook (test them in isolation using renderHook from @testing-library/react-hooks)